Apigee is a platform for developing and managing APIs, and API proxies.

 - Style and theme it to match your brand guidelines.

-- Control the header, footer and sidebar navigation.
+- Control the navbar, footer and sidebar navigation.

 Before users can start creating apps and managing API keys using your Developer portal, organization owners must:

-- Add a Developer portal for developers and portal users.
-To configure the Developer portal, see our Configuration guide.
-Note: You can also use an existing Developer portal for the Apigee integration.
+Note: You can use an existing Developer portal for the Apigee integration.

 - Set up and configure your Identity Provider on Redocly Workflows.
 This will allow developers and portal users to sign in to the Developer portal using the OpenID Connect (OIDC) verification.
 This is a one-time setup only.